dagongren1997/dagongren1997.github.io/_pages/about.md

 I am a second year Ph.D. student in the Department of Mathematics at UC Davis.

-I am interested in the mathematical foundations of quantum error correction and quantum information theory, which spans the fields of quantum codes and fault tolerance, operator algebras, geometric topology, computational complexity, and quantum algebras.
+I am interested in the mathematical foundations of quantum error correction and quantum information theory, which spans the fields of quantum codes and fault tolerance, quantum algebra, geometric topology, computational complexity, and operator algebras.

 I am fortunate to be advised by <a href="https://www.math.ucdavis.edu/~greg" target="_blank">Greg Kuperberg</a>.